Illinois-IoT/main-project/tutorials/day1/day1.md

 Some of the standard GPIO pins are used for communication purposes.
 Here are some common communication protocols.

 * SPI pins – The Serial Peripheral Interface (SPI) is a communication protocol used to transfer data between micro-computers like the Raspberry Pi and peripheral devices.
 The MISO pin receives data, and the MOSI pin sends data from the Raspberry Pi.
 Furthermore, the serial clock pin sends pulses at a regular frequency between the Raspberry Pi and the SPI device at the same speed, in which the devices transfer data to each other.
-* UART pins – UART stands for "universal asynchronous receiver-transmitter", which is a physical circuit designed to send and recieve data.
+* UART pins – UART stands for "universal asynchronous receiver-transmitter", which is a physical circuit designed to send and receive data.
 * PWM pins – PWM stands for “pulse width modulation,” which is a communication protocol best used with stuff that moves and lights up: motors, LEDs, etc.
-* I2C pins – I2C is stands for "inter-integrated circuit" (two “inters” or I"squared"C).
+* I2C pins – I2C stands for "inter-integrated circuit" (two “inters” or I "squared" C).
 It works similarly to SPI, but it doesn’t force you to use nearly so many pins.

 ## Introduction to the Project